 In terms of specification, there are several options depending on your application.
 For marking laser systems, here are some “standard” values.
 As always, don’t hesitate to contact us so we can tailor our design to your needs:

-Angular Range2-degree
+Angular Range

-Flatnessless or equal to lambda/10
+less or equal to lambda/10

-Resolutionless or equal to 1 urad
+less or equal to 1 urad